YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction/README.md

 Run container:

-    $ docker run --gpus all -it --rm my-torch-app
+    $ sudo docker run --gpus all -it --rm my-torch-app

 ## Examples for Container Usage